How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 How Long Does The Process Take?

 Not all cases will take six months, however.
 In fact, most will not.
 Some may only take a week or two.
-For more difficult cases, however, persistency — and hence time — can be key and it could take six months to accomplish removal.
+For more difficult cases, however, persistency—and hence time—can be key, and it could take six months to accomplish removal.

 Please understand that we are working on removing your case as quickly as possible.
 We start working on every case right away.
 Moreover, it is crucial that we not become a nuisance to the organization by asking for updates on our requests too frequently.
 If we do, we could be seen as a nuisance and will likely be denied.
 Thus, we appreciate your patience as we balance these considerations as we work towards accomplishing your goal of obtaining a successful removal.

 We get this question a lot.
 Maybe you have two articles, and we can only remove one.
-Or maybe, you have twenty articles written about your case, and we cannot remove three.
-What’s the point?
-You might ask.
+Or maybe you have twenty articles written about your case, and we cannot remove three.
+What’s the point, you might ask?

 First, hopefully that will not be the case, and we can successfully remove all of the harmful content in your case.
 We won’t know until we try, so it makes sense to at least try.
 Often, we can remove all of the articles, even if there are numerous articles written about your situation.

 We recognize, though, that we are not successful in all cases.
-For any “lingering” articles that might remain after we have concluded our removal work, we will return the fee for those articles, in full, and recommend that you hire a suppression company to work on suppressing whatever articles remain.
+For any “lingering” articles that might remain after we have concluded our removal work, we will return the fee for those articles in full and recommend that you hire a suppression company to work on suppressing whatever articles remain.

-For the reasons discussed in the “content removal v. suppression” section of this page above, though, it is much better in the long run — from both a cost and effectiveness perspective — for your to try to permanently remove any articles before doing suppression work on them.
+For the reasons discussed in the “content removal v. suppression” section of this page above, though, it is much better in the long run — from both a cost and effectiveness perspective — for you to try to permanently remove any articles before doing suppression work on them.
 The more articles you have to suppress, the more complex and more expensive suppression will be, and the more likely someone will still be able to find the negative content.
 Thus, the more articles we can permanently remove, the better your overall results will be.

 This is, in fact, the most effective negative content removal strategy: